pandas-dev/pandas/doc/source/getting_started/intro_tutorials/06_calculate_statistics.rst

     <div class="shadow gs-callout gs-callout-remember">
         <h4>REMEMBER</h4>

--  Aggregation statistics can be calculated on entire columns or rows
+-  Aggregation statistics can be calculated on entire columns or rows.
--  ``groupby`` provides the power of the *split-apply-combine* pattern
+-  ``groupby`` provides the power of the *split-apply-combine* pattern.
--  ``value_counts`` is a convenient shortcut to count the number of entries in each category of a variable
+-  ``value_counts`` is a convenient shortcut to count the number of entries in each category of a variable.

 .. raw:: html